Student Records and Registration

 Students may access their grades through their Student Center.
 Courses taken prior to fall 1993 are not available on online.
 Alumni and former students who no longer have a University Portal account may access their academic records by requesting an official transcript.

 A CSU, Chico transcript shows only the academic work attempted at Chico.
-You should request official transcripts at least two weeks before you need them.

 Copies of transcripts from high schools and other colleges become part of your permanent record at Chico and cannot be returned to you.
 If additional official copies are needed, you must make arrangements directly with the institutions involved.

 Costs associated with ordering official transcripts of your CSU, Chico academic record and other Office of the Registrar services are listed below.

 |Number of Official Chico Transcripts You Request||Amount You Pay|

 |Up to nine additional transcripts prepared at the same time||each @ $2.00|